open-ephys/gui-docs/source/User-Manual/Plugins/OneBox.rst

 Remote control
 ######################

 A number of Neuropixels probe settings can be changed via the GUI's built-in HTTP server.
-Commands are sent as "config messages" to the OneBox processor.
+Commands are sent as "config messages" to the Neuropix-PXI processor.

 The following commands are available: